 Our primary executive offices are located at 1901 West 47th Place, Kansas City, Kansas 66205 and our telephone number is (913) 942-2300.
 Our website address is www.cingulate.com.
-The information contained in, or accessible through, our website does not constitute a part of this prospectus.
-We have included our website address in this prospectus solely as an inactive textual reference.
+The information contained on, or that can be accessed through, our website is not part of this prospectus and should not be considered as part of this prospectus or in deciding whether to purchase our securities.